denten-books/plain-text/5-chapter.md

-conference entitled "Memory: The Question of Archives" and later published in *Diacritics*, remains perhaps the paradigmatic text in the tradition that takes the archive to be a predominately public space, subject to the power dynamics between institutional patrons and custodians.
+conference entitled "Memory: The Question of Archives" and later published in *Diacritics*, remains perhaps the paradigmatic text in the tradition that takes the archive to be a predominately public space, subject to the power dynamics between patrons and custodians.
 For Derrida, the archive "has the force of law, of a law which is the law of the house (*oikos*), of the house as place, domicile, family, lineage, or institution" [@derrida_archive_1995 , 12].
 Such a place preserves but also shelters the documents within.
 The archive remembers and forgets, as Kenneth E. Foote reminds us in the *American Archivist* [@foote_remember_1990].
 Derrida goes further to recover the implicit etymological roots of the word itself.
 "Archive" relates to *arkheion*:
 "initially a house, a domicile, and address," but also *archons*, or "those who commanded" [@derrida_archive_1995, 9].
 In Derrida's understanding, the archive is thus both a location and a power structure.
 And ultimately, it is an institution, like the Freud Museum, where *Archive Fever" was first presented.

 Consider by contrast Krapp's dingy collection.
-It is a house, but hardly an institution.
-It receives neither grants nor visitors, and Krapp himself is hardly a proper *archon*: he throws the tapes down in anger, and unlike Freud, he leaves no heirs to continue his lineage.
+It is a house, but one would strain credulity to call it an institution.
+It receives neither grants nor visitors.
+Krapp himself can hardly fulfill the role a proper *archon*: he throws the tapes down in anger, and unlike Freud, he leaves no heirs to continue his lineage.
 By contrast to the Freud Museum, his collection consists mostly of documents that have only a personal significance.
 His archive has less to do with social power structures and more with the mechanisms of private identity formation, remembrance, and nostalgia.
 Krapp lives in and through his archive.
 To mimic Derrida here, we could say that his collection is a recollection.
-It is a yearning for a house:
-"nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
+It is a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
 This chapter tells a story about one such domicile, where the contemporary librarians of the self commonly make a home.

 ### 5.2 Media Being

-Reading the play through the lens of media production gives us more than just notes on stage design. *Krapp's Last Tape* captures the mid-century rise in commonplace personal archiving practices, which were too cumbersome and too costly to sustain only a few decades prior.
+Reading the play through the lens of media production gives us more than just notes on stage design. *Krapp's Last Tape* captures the mid-century rise in commonplace personal archiving practices, of the kind too cumbersome and too costly to sustain only a few decades prior.
 The media lens reveals the play as a commentary on a particular mode of being, through a sense of self that spans externalized representations of archived consciousness: ledgers, spools, and